© 2026 KVPR / Valley Public Radio

 Available On Air Stations

-UFW says it is aware of allegations against late co-founder Cesar E. Chavez
+UFW says it has learned of sexual abuse by late co-founder Cesar E. Chavez.
+Dolores Huerta speaks out.

 Archive